nuEGil/dataStructsAndAlgs/readme.md

         pheremoneUpdate()
 end procedure

-applied to travelling salesman problem. https://en.wikipedia.org/wiki/Travelling_salesman_problem

-kth ant moves from state x to state y with probability p^k_xy = (tau^alpha_xy)(eta^beta) / sum_zallowed((tau^alpha_xz)(eta^beta_xz))

-tau = pheremones
-eta = desireability

-tau_xy update = (1-rho)tau_xy + sum(change in tau^k_xy)
+applied to travelling salesman problem. https://en.wikipedia.org/wiki/Travelling_salesman_problem kth ant moves from state x to state y with probability p^k_xy = (tau^alpha_xy)(eta^beta) / sum_zallowed((tau^alpha_xz)(eta^beta_xz)) tau = pheremones eta = desireability tau_xy update = (1-rho)tau_xy + sum(change in tau^k_xy)
 Q/L_k  if the any uses curve xy in its tour, 0 othterwise...

+Goal: learn a good probability distribution on making moves other notes:
+1. p^k_xy is probability of a move conditioned on desireability = 1/distance, and on the number of times a move has been made by the other ants.

+2.

 ## douby linked list